ahmetcancakar/ahmetcancakar/README.md

 <h2 align="left">Hi 👋!
-My name is Can  and I'm a jr. backend developer, from Turkey</h2>
+My name is Can  and I'm a jr. fullstack developer, from Turkey</h2>

 ###